With a leg span of 13 feet, the Japanese spider crab is the biggest crab in the world — and the stuff of nightmares in Japanese folklore.

 The spider crab could get stuck inside their old shell or get cannibalized by other crabs during their molting state.
 Japanese spider crabs in captivity are usually separated from other crabs while they’re molting — for their own safety — until their new shells have hardened.

 In the wild, they protect themselves through camouflage using discarded shells, kelp, and anything else it can find on the floor of the sea.
 The bumpy exterior of its shell also helps to blend its giant frame into the seabed environment.

 There is still much that isn’t known about the species because they live so deep in the sea, making it difficult for experts to study them further.

 But researchers have found that Japanese spider crabs are not a very sociable species.
 These crabs often scavenge for food alone and there is little communication between individuals, even between those kept together in captivity.
 In addition, experts found that these giant creatures are not overly aggressive despite their intimidating appearance, and can adapt pretty well to enclosed environments.

 The giant spider crab is still considered a delicious delicacy in some parts of Japan, but the government has kept tight regulations on the harvesting of the species to protect it.
-Fishing for Japanese spider crab is completely prohibited by the government during the animal’s mating season, which falls between January and April.
+Fishing for it is completely prohibited by the government during the animal’s mating season, which falls between January and April.

 While their numbers are declining, they are not considered a vulnerable or endangered species.
 However, the Japanese spider crab’s conservation status has yet to be determined due to the difficulty in studying them in their natural habitat.
 That’s why it’s important to keep an eye on the well-being of these giants of the sea.

-Now that you’ve learned all about the gargantuan Japanese spider crab, read about how harvesting horseshoe crab blood became a multimillion dollar industry linked to our health.
+Now that you’ve learned all about the gargantuan Japanese spider crab, the biggest crab in the world, read about how harvesting horseshoe crab blood became a multimillion-dollar industry linked to human health.
 Then, read about the blue-ringed octopus, one of the world’s deadliest — and cutest — living creatures.